 I.e. it's as if factories in China had to pay 10x as much for unreliable state-run electricity compared to competitors in Mexico or Thailand.

 Having [recently] suffered through a year of living and teaching in China, it is all too painfully obvious to me that the internet controls are harmful to the Chinese people.
-My own students often complain, and they do everything they can to circumvent the controls and restrictions, but with only partial success.4) And from another person familiar with the Chinese tech world:
+My own students often complain, and they do everything they can to circumvent the controls and restrictions, but with only partial success.

 I would estimate that well over half of the capability of the internet is unavailable to the Chinese people.
 Surely that has a negative effect on the dissemination of knowledge and information in the PRC.